🚀 Get in VS Code!

 Copilot Inline Chat asking to convert a sort algorithm to use bubble sort

-You can also ask Copilot more exploratory questions that emerge as you write and iterate on code, such as "Explain this piece of code", or "How do I add functionality to do X?".
+You're not limited to asking for code changes.
+Use Inline Chat to ask more exploratory questions that emerge as you work with your codebase.
+For example, use prompts such as Explain this piece of code, or How do I add functionality to do X?.

 Copilot Inline Chat asking information about the used sorting algorithm